Renovating a property overseas is something many of us dream about.

 In fact, the perfect fixer-upper (with the most upside potential) will have a solid structure but horrible curb appeal… in an otherwise attractive neighborhood.

-In a perverse way, I’m attracted to sound properties with overgrown yards, peeling paint, and broken windows.
-These are nickel and dime items that change the eventual resale value dramatically.
+Things like an overgrown yard, peeling paint, and broken windows are nickel-and-dime items that can change the eventual resale value dramatically.

-5) Spend on items that produce a return.
-It’s easy to overspend on non-value-added items… I’ve done it.
-A modern kitchen, granite or ceramic counters, painting, and updated bathrooms are worth the money.
+It’s easy to overspend on non-value-added items.
+A modern kitchen, granite or ceramic counters, paintwork, and updated bathrooms are worth the money.
 That is, they’re usually worth more at resale time than you spend on them.
-But swimming pools, an epoxy-finished garage floor, or (my) diamond-plate aluminum garage tool cabinets—while nice upgrades—are expenditures you’re unlikely to recover at resale time.
+But a swimming pool or an epoxy-finished garage floor—while nice upgrades—are expenditures you’re unlikely to recover at resale time.
 Installing some of these luxuries is inevitable; things that you simply want for yourself.
-But I like to keep track of them, just to make sure that they stay in check.
+But keep track of them to make sure that they stay in check.

-And, remember, the value you’re adding will vary with the country and the neighborhood.
-A beautiful gourmet kitchen is worthwhile in a rental property in the upscale neighborhoods of Medellín… but in an old-fashioned neighborhood in Loja, Ecuador—where your Ecuadorian buyer will have a maid who does the cooking—the gourmet kitchen is of little value.
+Remember, too, that the value you’re adding will vary with the country and the neighborhood.
+A gourmet kitchen would be expected in a rental property in the upscale neighborhoods of Medellín… but in an old-fashioned neighborhood in Loja, Ecuador—where your Ecuadorian buyer will have a maid who does the cooking—the gourmet kitchen is of little value.

-If at all possible, be there when the work is going on, unless you have a trusted associate who knows your standards for quality… perhaps another expat.
+If at all possible, be there when the work is going on, unless you have a trusted associate who knows your standards for quality.
 If you don’t speak the language of the workers, enlist the help of someone who does.
 If you just hand a project over to a local craftsman or contractor, you’re sure to find unwelcome surprises when you return.

 If This Is Your Dream—Follow It